dmasad/Subdwarf/readme.md

 # Subdwarf

-Subdwarf is a generative system in JavaScript, intended to generate random, plausible sequences of events based on an event ruleset.
+Subdwarf is a generative system in JavaScript, intended to generate random but self-consistent sequences of events based on an event ruleset.
 Events modify the world state, which in turn determines which events might happen next.
 (Subdwarf is a very approximate reimplementation of my work-in-progress [MainSequence system](https://github.com/dmasad/MainSequence); a subdwarf is smaller than a main-sequence star).

 Like MainSequence, Subdwarf is influenced by [Tracery](https://github.com/galaxykate/tracery), [Improv](https://github.com/sequitur/improv), and [cross-imact analysis](https://en.wikipedia.org/wiki/Cross_impact_analysis).
 The actual JavaScript implementation is *heavily* indebted to Allison Parrish's [seaduck](https://github.com/aparrish/seaduck).